 For instructions on adding washer fluid, see "Adding washer fluid" on page 243 in Section 7-3.

-view mirror defoggers
+Rear window and outside rear view mirror defoggers

 Do not operate the rear wiper if the rear window is dry.
 It may scratch the glass.